-First-cycle level Social sciences Disciplinary domain:

-Subject group: FE1 Specialised in: G2F Main field of study: Business Administration Intended Learning Outcomes (ILO) On completion of the course the students will be able to: Knowledge and understanding - 1.
-Distinguish and discuss the characteristics of creative practices and their role in entrepreneurial processes in an informed manner; - 2.
-Describe the relevance of entrepreneurial creativity to wicked problems and societal challenges; Skills and abilities - 3.
-Select techniques related to systems-thinking and problem-solving, and apply them in a manner that is relevant to the characteristics and context of the challenge addressed. - 4.
-Engage in entrepreneurial behaviour in a timely and creative way, to solve challenges related to organisational renewal and new venture development; Judgement and approach - 5.
-Evaluate creativity in entrepreneurial processes and outcomes, with regards to novelty, effectiveness and appropriateness; - 6.
+COURSE SYLLABUS Entrepreneurial Creativity, 7.5 credits Entrepreneurial Creativity, 7,5 högskolepoäng Course Code: Confirmed by: JENN11 Council for Undergraduate and Masters Education Mar 10, 2021 Education Cycle: Disciplinary domain: First-cycle level Social sciences Revised by: Valid From: Version: Council for Undergraduate and Masters Education Apr 9, 2024 Aug 19, 2024 2 Subject group: Specialised in: Main field of study: FE1 G2F Business Administration Intended Learning Outcomes (ILO) On completion of the course the students will be able to: Knowledge and understanding 1.
+Distinguish and discuss the characteristics of creative practices and their role in entrepreneurial processes in an informed manner; 2.
+Describe the relevance of entrepreneurial creativity to wicked problems and societal challenges; Skills and abilities 3.
+Select techniques related to systems-thinking and problem-solving, and apply them in a manner that is relevant to the characteristics and context of the challenge addressed.
+4. Engage in entrepreneurial behaviour in a timely and creative way, to solve challenges related to organisational renewal and new venture development; Judgement and approach 5.
+Evaluate creativity in entrepreneurial processes and outcomes, with regards to novelty, effectiveness and appropriateness; 6.
 Reflect on their personal strengths, weaknesses and preferences with regards to creative behaviour, in both individual and group settings - and propose strategies to enhance their creative contribution Contents The course introduces participants to theoretical concepts and practical tools for creative work and problem-solving in an entrepreneurial context.
 Participants will develop the understanding and skills necessary to engage in creative problem-solving at an individual and team level - and in different entrepreneurial and organisational contexts.
 Important topics covered by the course include theories of creative behaviour, the identification and refining of opportunities; problemsolving; systems perspectives and the evaluation of the feasibility of venture ideas.
 Connection to Research and Practice The content of the course relates primarily to research on processes of renewal and entrepreneurship in both new ventures and existing organisations.
 Relevant insights from past and/or ongoing projects in which JIBS faculty participate are incorporated into the course to enhance participants' learning.
 Participants are encouraged to reflect on the connections between theoretical concepts introduced in the course, their own experiences and/or the experience of guest lecturers.
 Type of instruction The course is taught primarily through interactive lectures that are based on active student participation and a 'hands-on' approach to creativity and problem-solving in entrepreneurial settings.
 Among other things, participants will identify an opportunity, refine it and evaluate its feasibility and impact.
 Participants are required to reflect on their own cognitive processes while taking decisions, identifying opportunities and evaluating the feasibility of entrepreneurial initiatives/ideas.
 The teaching is conducted in English.